edwin-huber/phoenix/hints/k8sSingle.md

 ```
 kubectl edit service/nginx
 ```
 6. This opens up an editor.
-Exchange ClusterIp to LoadBalancer.
+Under "spec:", change the "type:" value from ClusterIp to LoadBalancer.
 Close and save the file.
 7. Check the state of your service
 ```
 kubectl get service -w